Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Existence of a density

-for some positive $M_1$.
-The first estimate above, together with the assumption $ \underline{m}(z_n) \to \infty $ implies the right hand side of the first equation of \eqref{third} tends to zero while the left hand side does not.
-The second estimate above, together with the assumption $ \underline{g}(z_n) \to \infty $ implies the right hand side of the second equation of \eqref{third} tends to zero while the left hand side does not.
-These contradictions show that both $ \underline{s}(z) $ and $ \underline{g}(z) $ are bounded from above.
+Thus, this condition seems reasonable.
+However, we hope the lower bound for $ m(z) $ can be proved without this additional condition. \end{remark} \begin{proof}[Proof of Lemma \ref{th77}] If (a) is not true for the upper bound, then there exists $ \underline{m}(z_n) \to \infty $.
+Noting that, from \eqref{Vlessthanz}, $ cB_1 \leq \vert z \vert \leq M $.
+With the assumption $ \underline{m}(z_n) \to \infty $, it implies the right hand side of the first equation of \eqref{third} tends to zero while the left hand side does not.
+The contradiction shows that $ \underline{m}(z) $ is bounded from above.
 Now, suppose there is a sequence $ \{z_n\} $ such that $ \underline{g}(z_n) \to 0 $.
 By the second equation of \eqref{third}, we have

-The second estimate in \eqref{7224} shows that the second term on the right side of the above and the left hand side tend to zero, a contradiction.
+As indicated by the second estimate in \eqref{7224}, the second term on the right side of the above and the left hand side both tend to zero, which results in a contradiction.